monyrattanak-math/monyrattanak-nie/content/teaching/Complex_Variable (Jan 2022- May 2022)/index.md

 The following is the link to join the class:
 <a href="https://join.skype.com/JuVdOw1lLKaS" target="_blank"> https://join.skype.com/JuVdOw1lLKaS</a>.

-The following <a href="https://monyrattanak-math.netlify.app/files/How to prove.pdf" target="_blank"> How to Prove</a> is an example showing how to prove things in mathematics.
+The <a href="https://monyrattanak-math.netlify.app/files/How to prove.pdf" target="_blank"> How to Prove</a> is an example showing how to prove things in mathematics.
 This serves as an idea or a method to do proofs in mathematics.

 The homework have to be sent to my email (found it in About) with only one pdf file under the name "ComplexV_HW1" and so on.
 You are expected to work together and teach each other to solve thses problems.